seemoo-lab/plist17lib/README.md

 ### List of possible types and their binary equivalent
 The type information in the typed JSON representation corresponds to the type information in the binary format as follows:

-(hexadecimal byte representaion in bplist binary - corresponding identifiers in json):
+(hexadecimal byte representaion in bplist binary - corresponding identifiers in JSON):
 ```
 1X - "int",
 22 - "float" (2^2 = 4 bytes),
 23 - "double" (2^3 = 8 bytes),
 4X - "data.hexstring" (value was parsed as hexstring),
-   - "data.bplist00" if data contains a bplist00 which was parsed as json,
+   - "data.bplist00" if data contains a bplist00 which was parsed as JSON,
-   - "data.bplist17" if data contains a bplist17 which was parsed as json,
+   - "data.bplist17" if data contains a bplist17 which was parsed as JSON,
 6X - "string_utf16le",
 7X - "string_ascii",
 A0 - "array",